Diagnostic Imaging Services

 What is a mammogram?

 A mammogram is an x-ray of the breast that is used to detect cancer.
 Regular screening can detect breast cancer at an early stage when women have no signs or symptoms.
-Breast screening is available for women aged 40-49 annually and recommended every 2 years for women aged 50-74.
+If you are a person with breast tissue, screening is available annually between the ages of 40-49 and recommended every two years between the ages of 50-74.
 Learn more about breast cancer screening.

 Mammograms are offered at Queen Elizabeth Hospital and Prince County Hospital.